haxtheweb/edtechjoker/draft-outline.md

 - Create 5 implementations of this in the demo / index.html area (meaning 5 different implementations of `<my-card>` using attributes)
 - Run through the lit tutorial - https://lit.dev/tutorials/intro-to-lit/ to help **MAKE SURE IT IS USING JS AND NOT TS**

-### Bonus 2pts
-Skipping ahead a week or so, try and get your JS wired up so that you can modify things on the card via your buttons. hint: buttons and js are in the demo as opposed to in your card.
-You'll need to rescope your calls and some other aspects to get the data to change, added, calculated how many there are, etc.

 ## Submission
 - HAX.psu post with the following:
 - link(s) to your github repo that you made